jay0610/MongoDBSchemaDesign/Data Modelling/Advance Schema Design Pattern/5 - Archive Pattern.md

-The Archive Pattern in MongoDB is a data modeling pattern used to manage historical or less frequently accessed data efficiently.
+The A**rchive Pattern** in MongoDB is a data modeling pattern used to manage historical or less frequently accessed data efficiently.
 By moving older or infrequently used data to a separate collection or even a separate database, you can keep the primary collection lean, improving query performance and storage management.

 ### How It Works